I recently asked the members of an online piano teaching forum the following question:

 Trevor Wye, Proper Flute Playing (Novello, 1988) p.44

-Is the “best” teacher really the one who manipulates circumstances to “acquire” the best pupils, rather than the one who has the best musical and teaching skills?
-I suspect that many teachers would, like me, want to distance themselves as far as possible from that sentiment.
+Is the “best teacher” really the one who contrives circumstances to “acquire” the best pupils, rather than the one who actually does the best job of teaching their existing students?
+I suspect that most teachers would find this suggestion odious and want to distance themselves as far as possible from Wye’s sentiment.

 But there’s no denying that many teachers have a competitive approach to career progression.
 Perhaps there are some who – though more subtle about it than Trevor Wye – prefer not to take on students who want to play “for fun”, preferring to focus on growing a teaching studio that boasts excellent exam results and a list of distinguished alumni.